 Reach Reluctant Middle Grade Readers with These 12 Engaging Books

 Anyone who works with kids knows the signs of a reluctant reader.
 There can be a variety of reasons for kids to struggle with finding a book, including their reading level, not seeing books that reflect them and their interests, busy schedules, and low attention spans.
 We've gathered a list of books to help connect your reluctant readers to a book that will build their confidence and love for reading.
+Check out our tips for engaging your reluctant readers and then continue scrolling to find them the PERFECT book!

 By Wahab Algarmi